yurovsky/yurovsky.github.io/_posts/2016-02-20-mercedes-w124-e320-wagon.md

 The W124 has the first implementation of 4Matic and it is extremely complex and trouble-prone, plus parts to repair it are difficult to obtain.
-Whether 300TE or E320, just avoid the 4Matic ones.
+Just avoid the the 4Matic-equipped 300TE or stick with the E320 which was not offered with 4Matic in the US.
 [This wikipedia article](https://en.wikipedia.org/wiki/4Matic) explains 4Matic.

 ### Transmission